 - Six core courses during the first four semesters of study:

 - Four courses selected from the following core areas:

 - Research Design & Statistics

 - Genetics & Genomics

-- Additional courses in the student’s specialty or Minor Field (number of courses to be determined in consultation with supervisory committee)
+- Additional courses in the student’s specialty or Minor Field

 - Responsible Conduct of Research Training, offered through the Graduate School

 - Preliminary Exam and Dissertation Proposal (by end of fifth semester)